GinjaChris/pentmenu/README.md

 *TCP Syn Flood (using hping3 otherwise reverts to nping)

+*SSL DOS (using openssl)

 *Create a TCP or UDP listener (uses netcat)

 *More to come...

 The script already implements sudo where required.
 If your user does not have sudo capability, run as root.
+Tested on Debian and Arch.
+Requires:
+curl
+netcat (GNU version for now, until I figure a way around that) hping3 (or nping) openssl